By Sam Yang

 When COVID-19 started getting scary in China around Chinese New Year, Chinese people started scrambling for face masks.
-The government called for donations and I recall all the shelves here plus online stores suddenly running out of supplies as people ran out to buy masks to send to China.
-I had a good friend reach out to me asking if I can look for masks for him and all I could find was a few boxes of 200 count N95 masks going for $500.
+The Chinese government called for donations and I recall all the shelves here plus online stores suddenly short of supplies as people ran out to buy masks to send to China.
+I had a good friend reach out to me asking if I can look for masks for him and all I could find was a few boxes 200 count N95 masks going for $500.
 He said he needed it.
-I thought it was crazy times, but at that moment I never thought COVID-19 would cause such havoc on humanity just in just a few weeks.
+I thought it was crazy times, but at that moment I never imagined COVID-19 would cause such a havoc on humanity just in just a few weeks.

 On the flip side, just a couple weeks in, and China shut down, before the US even spoke anything about sheltering-in, news came out that the air pollution in China, a problem they had been battling for decades, has miraculously improved.
 I thought, well that’s one huge positive.
 A break for Mother Nature.

-Then maybe a week after that, groups and organizations we’ve been working with in beach cleanups started finding a new trash being washed ashore.
-Face masks.
+Then maybe a week after that, groups and organization we’ve been working with in beach clean-ups started finding a new trash being washed ashore: face masks.
 This was in February, and the seed was planted in my heart to do something.

-Face masks still weren’t a thing here yet until news started showing the difference in the how water droplets travelled in air from a cough/sneeze with and without a face mask.
-Then more research started coming out, showing the difference in progression of COVID-19 spread in countries who are accustomed to wearing face masks for illness prevention (e.g. Taiwan) versus countries that didn’t (e.g. Italy).
-For the first time in the LA/OC, I started seeing non-Asians wearing face masks while going out.
+Facemarks still weren’t a thing here yet until news started showing the difference in the how water droplets travelled through air from a cough/sneeze with and without a face mask.
+Then more research started coming out, showing the difference in progression of COVID-19 spread in countries who are accustomed to wearing facemarks for illness prevention (e.g. Taiwan) versus countries that didn’t (e.g. Italy).
+For the first time in the LA/OC, I started seeing non-Asians wearing facemarks while going out.

 The few weeks in March leading into April was challenging and scary.
-Some people worried, some people were down right scared, some people began sheltering in before the governments announced anything; some people were in denial, many were angry, and everyone had to find a way to deal with the problem and our emotions.
+Some people worried, some people were down right scared, some people began sheltering in before the governments announced anything, some people were in denial, many were angry, and everyone had to find a way to deal with the problem and our emotions.
 For me it was keep our team safe, keep our team paid, and keep my family safe.
-In the back of my mind while trying to rearrange my life was face masks.
+In the back of my mind while trying to rearrange my life, was face masks.
 As the world’s need for face masks grew exponentially overnight (and continue to grow), the problem to follow will be trash.
 I looked up statistics, and it was scary.
-If plastic straws were a problem for the planet, face masks will be an even bigger one.
+If plastic straws was a problem for the planet, face masks will is already an even bigger one.

 Towards the end of March I began reaching out to PPE manufacturers in Taiwan, wanting to learn about what makes a mask effective against pathogens, and how the different “levels” of masks was tested and graded.
 How much less effective is a cloth mask, versus something like a KN95.